syncthing/docs/users/config.rst

     Maximum receive rate to use for this device.
 Unit is kibibytes/second, despite the config name looking like kilobits/second.

+ignoredFolder
+    Contains the ID of the folder that should be ignored.
+This folder will always be skipped when advertised from the containing remote device, i.e. this will be logged, but there will be no dialog shown in the web GUI.

 maxRequestKiB
     Maximum amount of data to have outstanding in requests towards this device.
     Unit is kibibytes.